 The first class action was filed on Sept.
 13, 2019, in the Northern District of California federal court.
 The plaintiffs claim Sanofi and Boehringer Ingelheim knowingly made and sold OTC Zantac with a carcinogen.
 These plaintiffs want their money back.
 They would not have bought the ranitidine had they known of the risks.

 Another class action with 13 plaintiffs was filed in the Southern District of Ohio federal court on January 22, 2020.
 Plaintiffs are seeking equitable remedies.
 This includes medical monitoring.11

-If you or a family member were diagnosed with cancer after taking Zantac, call or attorneys for a free case evaluation.
+If you, a loved one, or a family member were diagnosed with cancer after taking Zantac, call or attorneys for a free case evaluation.
 Or fill out the form on this page.
 Our legal team is available to assist you 24/7.

 - See, e.g., Mut.
 Pharm.
 Co. v.
 Bartlett, 570 U.S. 472, 481-483 (2013); see, e.g., TH Novartis Pharm Corp., 4 Cal 5th 145, 407 P.3d 18 (Cal.
 2017); Katie Thomas, “In 5-4 Ruling, Justices Say Generic Makers Are Not Liable for Design of Drugs“, New York Times (June 24, 2013).